microsoft/InclusivenessAnalyzerAzureDevOps/src/docs/overview.md

 # How it works

 This Azure DevOps extension provides a build task that you can add in your build definition.
-You'll benefit from the automated detection of non-inclusive terms that could make their way into your application, products and your docs.
+You'll benefit from the automated detection of non-inclusive terms that could make their way into your application and your docs.

 ![Screenshot showing Inclusiveness Analyzer warning of the work blacklist being used.](images/screenshot1.png)